 Fractures

 A fracture is a break in a bone.
 This can happen from falling, jumping, or twisting the wrong way.
-Symptoms include severe pain, swelling, and sometimes you can see the bone through the skin.
+Symptoms include severe pain and swelling, and sometimes you can see the bone through the skin.

 Tendonitis